 Exam: The exam is a 15 min presentation of the project, followed by a 15 min discussion of the presentation and the report.
-Besides the supervisor, an internal co-examiner (another BiRC researcher) must be present at the exam.
-The final grade is based on an overall assessment of the written report, the presentation, and the following the discussion, where the assessment of written report contributes the most.
+Besides the supervisor, an internal co-examiner (another Bilds Cressearcher) must be present at the exam.
+The final product is based on an overall assessment of the written report, the presentation, and the following the discussion, where the of written report contributes the most.
 If you are working in a group, all group members have individual exams.

-Supervisor responsibility: It is the responsibility of the supervisor to conduct the exam during the exam period immediately following the project period, and plan accordingly with the student(s) and internal examiner.
-The supervisor must submit name of the internal examiner to Christian Storm Pedersen (rsstorm@birc.au.di) before December 1, if the project is done in the Fall semester, and May 1, if the project is done in the Spring semester.
-The supervisor and internal examiner get the project report via Digital Exam, and must submit the fnall grade via Digital Exam.
+Supervisor responsibility: It is the responsibility of the supervisor to conduct the exam during the exam period immediately tollowing the project period, and plan accordingly with the student(s) and internal examiner.
+The supervisor must student name of the internal examiner to Christian Storm Pedersen (storm@bin.a.u.dk) before December 1, if the project is done in the Fall semester, and May 1, if the project is done in the Spring semester.
+The supervisor and internal examiner get the project report via Digital Exam, and must submit the final grade via Digital Exam.

-See http://birc.au.dk/studies/pib/ for more information.
+See http://birc.au.dk/studies/pib/ for more information